dulo-tech/xlog/README.md

     // Warning level.
     logger.Infof("Test %s message.", "info")

+    // Logging can be disabled, and when disabled the calls to the logging
+    // methods will simply be ignored.

+    // Outputs: 2014-11-15 09:40:28.701 testing.NOTICE Test notice message.
+    logger.Notice("Test notice message.")

+    // Now disable logging.
+    logger.Enabled = false

+    // This doesn't output anything because logging is now disabled, but you
+    // can still call the methods without any errors. logger.Notice("Test notice message.")

     // You can append as many files as you want.
 This logs messages xlog.Debug and
     // above to stdout, and messages xlog.Error level and above to a file.
     // Note, when you have the logger open files, the files need to be closed by
-    // the logger by deferring the defer logger.Close() method. logger = xlog.NewLogger("testing")
+    // the logger by deferring the defer logger.Close() method.
+The logger cannot
+    // be used once it's been closed. logger = xlog.NewLogger("testing")
     logger.Append("stdout", xlog.Debug)
     logger.Append("/var/logs/main-error.log", xlog.Error)